emlid/emlid-docs/docs/reach/common/tutorials/analyzing-logs.md

 ##Data acquisition and export to PC

-Download your base and rover raw data from ReachView.
-[Record and download logs](../../reachview/logging/) guide helps you with that.
-You'll need raw data log in UBX, RINEX or RTCM format for this tutorial.
+Download your base and rover raw data from ReachView 3.

 ##Introduction to RTKLib tools